BavoDebraekeleer/cheat-sheet/Quality Assurance/istqb.md

 *Examples: Space rockets and Bank*

 ##### Test Strategies:
 - Analytical — risk based testing.
+More risk means more tests.
 - Model-based — based on a business or state model.
-- Methodical — ?
+- Methodical — systematic use of pre-defined tests.
+With common failure types, checklist of quality characteristics (reliability, portability, maintainability), standards for web pages and apps.
 - Process compliant — based on rules and standards.
-- Directed (or consultative) — driven by stakeholders or business experts.
+- Directed (or consultative) — driven by stakeholders or business experts' advice.
 - Regression averse — uses extensive test automation.
-- Reactive — require test to be written during test execution, like exploratory testing.
+- Reactive — requires tests to be written during test execution, like exploratory testing.

 #### Test Environment